 - Embedded emissions in seed sown (kg/ha): Seed inputs will have associated embedded emissions from their production.
-Average emissions for seed are taken from the European Commission's JEC E3-database.
-Only reference sources for wheat, OSR and maize are available for embedded seed emissions.
-Consequently, for crops other than OSR and maize, embedded wheat seed emissions were assumed. - 2.
+Average crop production emissions for seed are taken from the YEN Zero database. - 2.
 Manufacture of fertilisers: ammonium nitrate (AN), urea, liquid urea ammonium nitrate (UAN), phosphate (P2O5), potash (K2O), and lime (expressed per kg of nutrient).
 Note that an individual emission factor for sulphate is not available; sulphate-containing fertilisers use sulphuric acid, which is produced using waste heat from other manufacturing processes so is assumed to have no emissions.
 The embedded emission figures given in Table 2 are based on European production; these emissions can be higher for fertiliser produced elsewhere.
 These European figures will be used as default values.
-For urea and UAN, emissions from urea hydrolysis are included in the manufacture emissions (stated in Table 2).
+For urea and UAN, emissions from urea hydrolysis are included in the manufacture emissions (stated in Table 3).

 If entrants provide information on their fertilisers that enables identification of other production regions, the relevant embedded emissions for that region will be used instead.
-Additionally, if a fertiliser manufacturer has published an accredited carbon footprint figure, then this value will be used instead of the reference source given in Table 2.
-For lime applications it is assumed all products have the same manufacture emissions, therefore an emission factor for kg of product is used (Table 2).
+Additionally, if a fertiliser manufacturer has published an accredited carbon footprint figure, then this value will be used instead of the reference source given in Table 3.
+For lime applications it is assumed all products have the same manufacture emissions, therefore an emission factor for kg of product is used (Table 3).
 The calculated emissions for lime are divided by 4 as YEN Zero entrants are asked for quantity of lime applied in the last 4 years.